KennesuBakkuro/Studio_Unknown/README.md

 2. yupiel madness is still not functional still working on it

 # FIXED
+changed yml, and adjusted some stuff in the website

 # ADDED
 - added the yupiel madness comic page